Oxid15/cascade/cascade/docs/source/howtos/tags.rst

     line = ModelLine("line")
     model = line.create_model()

-CLI is the best way to use this feature
+CLI is the best way to use this feature.

 Locate to the repo, line or model folder and then use: